Photo by: Alan Smith

-Mary Pearson (USA/UK) first collided with CI at Oberlin College (USA), while earning a B.A. in Visual Art and English, and studying dance.
-Her CI practice took root at the ‘Wednesday jam’ (Berne, Switzerland), Freiburg festival, with Nancy Stark Smith (Earthdance), and the Liverpool Improvisation Collective (UK).
-She began teaching CI in 2009 (Liverpool John Moore’s University) and has since taught at Freiburg festival 2016, The Berkeley Jam, Liverpool Hope University, The Liverpool Institute of Performing Arts (LIPA), Improvisation Exchange Leeds, and The Glasgow Jam.
-She has trained, performed, and mentored at Ponderosa P.O.R.C.H. summer school.
-A multi- or anti-disciplinary performance artist, Mary has trained in physical theatre (Kiklos Teatro, IT), comedy improvisation, classical and contemporary dance, and voice.
-She has toured internationally with solo performance works and FAILURE Lab workshops. www.mpearsonater.com
+Mary Pearson (USA/Liverpool) is an interdisciplinary performance maker who first collided with Contact Improvisation at Oberlin College (USA), studying Visual Art and dance.
+Her CI practice took root at the ‘Wednesday jam’ (Berne, CH), Freiburg festival, Earthdance with Nancy Stark Smith, and the Liverpool Improvisation Collective (UK).
+She began teaching CI in 2009 at Liverpool John Moore’s University, and has since taught at Improspekcije 2019 (Zagreb), WCCIJam 2017, Freiburg festival 2016 (Germany), The Berkeley Jam, London CI and CI Society Goldsmith’s, Improvisation Exchange Leeds, and The Glasgow Jam.
+She has trained, performed, and mentored at Ponderosa Tanzland festival and P.O.R.C.H. summer school.
+Her solo works have toured internationally 2012-18, along with FAILURE Lab improvisation and performance workshops.
+Current collaborations: How to Be Afraid? duet with mayfield brooks, and Anthropo+Screen by-products with fashion designer Alena Kudera. ~ www.mpearsonater.com